wch/extrafont/README.md

 # extrafont

-The extrafont package makes it easier to use fonts other than the basic PostScript fonts that R uses, such as system TrueType fonts.
+The extrafont package makes it easier to use fonts other than the basic PostScript fonts that R uses.
-Fonts installed through this package can be used with PDF or PostScript output files, but they won't necessarily be available for screen or bitmap output.
+Fonts that are imported into extrafont can be used with PDF or PostScript output files.
+On Windows, extrafont will also make system fonts available for bitmap output.

 There are two hurdles for using fonts in PDF (or Postscript) output files:

 * Making R aware of the font and the dimensions of the characters.
-* Embedding the fonts so that the PDF can be displayed properly on a device that doesn't have the font.
-This is usually needed if you want to share PDF files with others.
+* Embedding the fonts in the PDF file so that the PDF can be displayed properly on a device that doesn't have the font.
+This is usually needed if you want to print the PDF file or share it with others.

 The extrafont package makes both of these things easier.

-Presently it allows the use of system TrueType fonts with R, and installation of Type 1 font packages.
+Presently it allows the use of TrueType fonts with R, and installation of special font packages.
 Support for other kinds of fonts will be added in the future.
 It has been tested on Mac OS X 10.7 and Ubuntu Linux 12.04 and Windows XP.

+The instructions below are written for PDF files, although the information also applies to PostScript files.

 If you want to use the TeX Computer Modern fonts in PDF files, also see the [fontcm](https://github.com/wch/fontcm) package.

-The extrafont package also makes it easier to use Windows TrueType fonts when creating bitmap files.

 # Using extrafont